 Albert Carvalho was the former President of Procter & Gamble – Brazil, based in Sao Paulo.
 He began his career with P&G in 1991 after obtaining his degree in aeronautical engineering from Brazil's prestigious Instituto Tecnológico de Aeronáutica (ITA).
 He then assumed responsibility for healthcare brands across Latin America, based in P&G's regional headquarters in Venezuela.
 This was followed by stints in P&G's corporate headquarters in Cincinnati, as Country Manager in Chile, and as General Manager for the Argentina-Chile-Paraguay-Uruguay cluster.
 From 2007-2012, he was VP Gillette for Emerging Markets, before returning to his roots in Brazil as GM of Latin America's largest single market.
 He is the first Brazilian to run P&G Brazil.
 He has been on CEM's Advisory Board since 2009.

-Mr Charles Chan is the China CEO of Ascendas-Singbridge Group.
-He is responsible for developing and managing Ascendas’ property portfolio in China and formulating the overall China strategy.
-Mr Chan has many years of experience working for large corporations across Greater China including those in the real estate and financial sectors.
-Prior to joining Ascendas-Singbridge, Mr Chan was the Executive Director of Shui On Development Limited, a Hong Kong-based developer.
-As a serial entrepreneur, Mr Chan spearheaded various community development projects such as Knowledge and Innovation Community in Shanghai and Dalian Tiandi.
+Charles Chan is Senior Executive Director, Capitaland China.
+Prior to that, he was CEO of Ascendas-Singbridge, and before that, he was responsible for developing and managing Ascendas' property portfolio in China and formulating the overall China strategy.
+Mr. Chan has many years of experience working for large corporations across Greater China including those in the real estate and financial sectors.
+Prior to joining Ascendas-Singbridge, Mr. Chan was the Executive Director of Shui On Development Limited, a Hong Kong-based developer.
+As a serial entrepreneur, Mr. Chan spearheaded various community development projects such as Knowledge and Innovation Community in Shanghai and Dalian Tiandi.
 He also founded two successful incubators, Innospring in US and Innospace in Shanghai.
-Before joining Shui On, Mr Chan was the Deputy Managing Director of the Hong Kong listed Vision Century Corporation (subsequently known as Frasers Property (China) Limited).
-In the early years of his career, he held key positions in SunCorp Technologies, Citibank N.A. and PricewaterhouseCoopers.
-Mr Chan holds a Bachelor’s degree in Economics from the University of Sydney, Australia.
+Before joining Shui On, Mr. Chan was the Deputy Managing Director of the Hong Kong listed Vision Century Corporation (subsequently known as Frasers Property (China) Limited).
+In the early years of his career, he held key positions in SunCorp Technologies, Citibank N.A., and PricewaterhouseCoopers.
+Mr. Chan holds a Bachelor's degree in Economics from the University of Sydney, Australia.
 He also attended the Advanced Management Development Program in Real Estate from the Harvard Graduate School of Design.
-He is a fellow of the Hong Kong Institute of Certified Public Accountants, an associate of the Institute of Chartered Accountants in Australia and a member of the US Urban Land Institute.
-For a decade, from 2007-2016, Mr Chan hosted and spoke to Northeastern’s Executive MBAs when they visited China as part of their final International Residency.
+He is a fellow of the Hong Kong Institute of Certified Public Accountants, an associate of the Institute of Chartered Accountants in Australia, and a member of the US Urban Land Institute.
+For a decade, from 2007-2016, Mr. Chan hosted and spoke to Northeastern's Executive MBAs when they visited China as part of their final International Residency.
 He joined the CEM board in 2017.